 Advanced Environmental Applications of Remote Sensing

 This course will focus on a broader selection of analytical techniques with an application-centric presentation.
 These techniques include narrow-band indices, filtering in the spatial and frequency domains, principal component analysis, textural analysis, hybrid and object-oriented classifiers, change detection methods, and structural analysis.
 All of these techniques are applied to assessment of natural resources.
 Sensing modalities include imaging spectroscopy (hyperspectral), multispectral, and light detection and ranging (lidar) sensors.
 Applications such as vegetation stress assessment, foliar biochemistry, advanced image classification for land use purposes, detecting change between image scenes, and assessing topography and structure in forestry and grassland ecosystems (volume, biomass, biodiversity) and built environments will be examined.
 Real-world remote sensing and field data from international, US, and local sources are used throughout this course.
 Students will be expected to perform a more comprehensive final project and homework assignments, including literature review and discussion and interpretation of results.
 (This course requires permission of the Instructor to enroll.)
-Lab 3, Lecture 2 (Spring).
+Lab 3 (Spring).